Asian shares firm, dollar bruised as Fed hike dashes more hawkish bets

 This week, Hong Kong stocks have edged lower while the offshore Chinese yuan has been volatile though still stronger than it was last week.

-The Federal Reserve raised its benchmark overnight interest rate by half a percentage point, the biggest jump in 22 years.
-Fed Chair Jerome Powell said policymakers were ready to approve half-percentage-point rate hikes at upcoming policy meetings in June and July.
+The Fed raised its benchmark overnight interest rate by half a percentage point, the biggest jump in 22 years.
+Powell said policymakers were ready to approve half-percentage-point rate hikes at upcoming policy meetings in June and July.

 However, Powell also said the Fed was not "actively considering" a 75 basis-point rate hike, tempering some market expectations for an aggressive tightening path.